tung09hcm/Like-torrent-application/README.md

 • Multiple clients could be downloading different files from a target client at a given point in time.
 This requires the client code to be multithreaded

+### Tracker HTTP protocol
+Tracker request parameters: at start up, you are required to contact the tracker server (the global centralized tracker portal), submit all the appropriate support info fields.

+### PEER- Downloading
+After getting the list of peers from the Tracker, then connect to as many of them as possible start downloading from them.
+These are simple TCP connections with a 2-way handshake to enter the established state.
+After receiving an establish command from the peer, start downloading pieces The last thing to do is that seeding the downloaded file to tracker

+### PEER- Uploading
+It wouldn't be possible to download files with your client without seeders.
+Therefore,peer has to begin seeding the file to other peers who are also interested in downloading it after downloading it.

+### Command line interface
+Available Commands:
++ seed <file or file_path>               # seed file to tracker
++ download <file_name>                   # download <file_name> to downloads directory
++ end                                    # disconnect from tracker
++ list                                   # list available files
++ number_of_piece <file_name>            # get number of piece in <file_name>
++ peerlist <file_name>                   # get list of seeder for <file_name>
++ clear                                  # clear terminal

 ## References
 There is plenty of information on how to write a BitTorrent client available on the Internet.
 These two articles were the real enablers